 Our family favorite is definitely Shirley, so I've written a detailed review below (including what you can see for free!
 Here's an overview of all the plantations, including admission facts and hours.

-But beware: The road the James River Plantations are located on is pretty, but lonely and remote--not close enough to pop by Colonial Williamsburg for gas or something to eat.
+But beware: The road the James River Plantations are located on is pretty (especially during the fall foliage season), but lonely and remote--not close enough to pop by Colonial Williamsburg for gas or something to eat.
+So plan ahead and gas up ahead of time so you can go from mansion to mansion.

 The last time we were there we turned off Highway 5 (the main artery to the James River Plantations)and were shocked to see...